AviatrixSystems/Docs/HowTos/ingress_protection_firenet_paloaltogcp.rst

 Ingress Protection via Aviatrix Transit FireNet with Palo Alto in GCP
 =====================================================================

 This document describes how to configure ingress in GCP with traffic inspection, deployed directly in FireNet.
-In this configuration you use the native GCP load balancer in FireNet.
+In this configuration you use the native GCP load balancers in FireNet.
+These load balancers are created after you enable Transit FireNet as part of the `Transit FireNet Workflow for GCP <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_gcp.html>`_.

-The solution described below shows how to implement NLB based ingress with Palo Alto firewalls in GCP.
+The solution described below shows how to implement network load balancer (NLB)-based ingress with Palo Alto firewalls in GCP.

 |gcp_ingress|

 .. note::

-  In this NLB based deployment in Google Cloud the original source address is preserved.
-The firewall then has to NAT the traffic source to its LAN interface IP, so that’s where the original source IP is rewritten (SNAT).
+  In this NLB based deployment in GCP the original source address is preserved.
+The firewall then has to NAT the traffic source to its LAN interface IP; that’s where the original source IP is rewritten (SNAT).

 This document describes a step-by-step guide for application ingress protection via Aviatrix Transit FireNet using Palo Alto firewalls for Aviatrix Controller version R6.6 and later.